alessandromanattini/ANSAL/README.md

 * **MIDI Input Handling**: The plugin processes MIDI messages to control the frequency of the sine wave oscillator.
 Each time a MIDI note-on message is received, the oscillator's frequency is set based on the MIDI note number, translating it into a frequency using a standard formula.
 * **Audio Processing**: During the audio processing block, **the plugin modulates the output of the sine wave oscillator with the envelope extracted from the input audio signal**.
 This means the loudness of the synthesized sound is dynamically shaped by the loudness characteristics of the incoming audio, creating an interesting effect where the synthesized sound reflects the dynamics of the input.

+### VocVoiceTest
+It's a test version of the complete vocoder.
+It doesn't support noise generation, so it's a vocoder devoid of word intelligibility.

 ## Autocorrelation Vocoder Section
 The autocorrelation vocoder offers high-quality vocoding but lacks polyphony due to its nature.